New Age Orientalism

-Orientalism and Tibet
+Background

 Lopez studied the depiction of Tibet in Western academic writing.
 He found that before the New Age movement, depictions of Tibet were often cynical and derogatory.
 Orientalism's patronizing characterized portrayals of Tibet before the emergence of New Age Orientalism.

-Self-aggrandizement

-Western academics emphasized their superiority (particularly in academic ability), patronizing the Orient.
-With the modern era came colonialism, when new knowledge of the Eastern world encouraged Western scholars to write about foreign histories, cultures, and traditions (despite scant, incomplete understanding of them).
-The Western world, most of which was engaged in colonialism, considered the Eastern world incapable of representing itself due to its non-Western knowledge.
-The colonial philosophy of manifest destiny led Western scholars to believe that they had a more civilized, valuable means of expression.
-They took it upon themselves to document societies, such as Tibet's, from their perspective.
-Often described as "backward" or "incapable" (particularly in self-governance), such portrayals helped to fuel racist, white-supremacist beliefs about Asian peoples across the West.

-Justification of authority

 Manifest destiny and the broader ideologies of racism and white supremacy were used to justify imperialism and colonialism.
 Western powers never fully succeeded in gaining imperial control of Tibet, however, despite British and Russian military efforts.
 In Western eyes Tibet never modernized, refusing to adopt European educational systems or norms.
 Throughout the 19th and 20th centuries, Tibet remained inaccessible to Western powers and was portrayed as isolated, closed, and uncivilized.

-New Age Orientalism and Tibet
+New Age views of Tibet

 Embedded in the New Age movement, New Age Orientalism describes a positive Western perception of old Tibet (before the 1950 Chinese invasion and the 1959 diaspora).
-This portrayal of Tibet in modern Western society has been criticized for romanticizing old Tibetan reality and neglecting its negative aspects, such as its violence and clerical, feudal structure.
 It is seen as a Western fantasy, rather than a depiction of reality.

 New Age Orientalism is an orientalist perception of Tibet in which Tibet is not depreciated, but romanticized.
 It is based on Romantic Orientalism, "in which the 'West' perceives some lack within itself and fantasizes that the answer, through a process of projection, is to be found somewhere in the 'East'".
 In this manner, the four characteristics of Orientalism persist with slight variations; the logic of opposites now relates to old Tibet and China.
 Tibet is no longer perceived as an antiquated "oriental despotism," but as a Shangri-La: positive, holy, and pristine.
 It is seen as incorrupt, since it was never dominated by the West.
 The Chinese constitute its opposite as the evil, subhuman force invading a land of peaceful, devoted inhabitants.
 Old Tibetan culture seems removed from time and history.
 This allows the West to aggrandize itself as rescuers of Tibet and Tibetan Buddhism, whereas, depicting Tibetans as helpless and voiceless; the West again finds itself in a patronizing position, representing another culture.